unconed/z3-rkt/README.md

 `z3-rkt`: Racket bindings for Z3
 ================================

-This package provides an implementation of Z3 in Typed Racket.
+This package provides an implementation of Z3 in Racket.
 Although I develop this package specifically for use in my symbolic execution, it should be usable for general-purpose Racket SMT integration.
 I originally forked from [https://github.com/sid0/z3.rkt](https://github.com/sid0/z3.rkt), then: